 I love this one – wish I’d thought of this when my kids were too little to write their own notes to their dad.

 Wouldn’t this look great on dad’s desk at work?
-The chalk board is cute but you just type up and print out what the kids say they love about their dad (or what you know they love about their dad in the case of the youngest kids) and put it on cardboard so the child could hold it straight for the picture.
+The chalk board is cute but you could just type up and print out what the kids say they love about their dad (or what you know they love about their dad in the case of the youngest kids) and put it on cardboard so the child could hold it straight for the picture.
 If you click on the photo above, you’ll go to a post where the author walks you step-by-step through how to create a collage.

 I’m going to do this next one.
 I’ve got a husband who loves his candy (and doesn’t get much since he has a wife who’s not too keen on candy around the house) and the kids will have so much fun coming up with which candy bars to get and what to write.